detectivekaktus/cheezee/README.md

 All the moves played are logged to the right hand side of the board with the standard notation except that the black pieces are annotated with lowercase letters.

+For users who have a trauma after using VIM or VIM-like editors, you can exit the program or some parts of the program by pressing Q or ESCAPE no matter where you are.

 ## Compilation
 In order to compile the program, you need to have a C compiler (either GCC or clang) and the ncurses library installed on your system.